Grandmother, 95, tasered by NSW officer dies in hospital

 Webb said Nowland’s family had been “informed of this development”.

-“Our thoughts and prayers are with Mrs Nowland and her family this evening,” Webb told reporters.
+“Our thoughts and prayers are with Mrs Nowland and her family this evening,” Webb earlier told reporters.

 Yesterday, police said the 33-year-old officer had been suspended with pay.